Kandy-IO/kandy-distant-vdi/mac/README.md

 The Kandy Distant Driver for VDI supports multiple displays as of version 1.7

 #### **<u>Important</u>**
-*For proper FULLSCREEN operation, you must configure Mission Control to use **separate spaces**. <u>This is the default setting in MacOS</u>*
+*For proper FULLSCREEN operation, you should configure Mission Control to use **separate spaces**. <u>This is the default setting in MacOS</u>*

-Here are the steps to configure Mission Control correctly for FULLSCREEN mode:
+Here are the steps to optimize Misson Control for FULLSCREEN mode:
 1. Open System Preferences -> Mission Control
 2. Ensure the checkbox next to "`Displays have separate Spaces`" is **CHECKED**/**ACTIVE**